Defining Diction for Singers + 7 Pronunciation Exercises

 What is diction in singing?

 When singing, you are often telling a story or sharing thoughts with your audience through your lyrics.
 Therefore, it’s vital that the lyrics can be distinguished in order for your listener to understand the meaning of the song.
-The clarity in pronunciation of your lyrics is referred to as ‘singing diction’ or diction in singing.
+The clarity in the pronunciation of your lyrics is referred to as ‘singing diction’ or diction in singing.
 If the lyrics to a song aren’t clear, then the song may be meaningless to your audience.

 Much of the success of some of the biggest artists can be attributed to the meaning found in the lyrics of their songs.
 Through this, the artist was able to make a personal connection to their listeners.